This is about AI, I promise; but first, a little history.

 A good way to think of today’s LLMs is that they’re like mediocre graduate students.
 That doesn’t sound exciting, I know.
 But they are an infinite army of mediocre graduate students who will do whatever you tell them (within limits, in weird and idiosyncratic ways) on demand.

 Let’s get really crazy.
 Let’s imagine five or ten years from now.
 Imagine a newsroom divided, as they are today, into ‘news’ and ‘opinion.’
-Some ‘news’ reports are human-written; many are AI-generated, or at least start life that way, in response to notable developments discovered in reliable datasets; what they have in common is that every factual claim is verified against a network evidence surfaced (not generated) by LLMs.
+Some ‘news’ reports are human-written; many are AI-generated, or at least start life that way, in response to notable developments discovered in reliable datasets; what they have in common is that every factual claim is verified against evidence surfaced (not generated!) by LLMs.
 The audience can read or view any news story, ask follow-up questions, and see answers based on that network of evidence in near-real-time.

 Would this still be biased?
 You bet.
 A ideologically opposed newsroom across town will select different subsets of evidence and write very different stories.
 But both publications would be biased yet perceived as trustworthy—and, perhaps more importantly, would agree on a definable subset of things … a consensus reality.